 Six Steps To Avoid Getting Your Buttons Pushed During The Holidays

 This did not sit well with me.
 It’s my first holiday season without my mom, who LOVED cooking, decorating and generally doing everything to make the season special.
 My dad and sister have never cared about the holidays as much as my mom and I, so things will definitely be different this year.
-This weekend I spent a lot of time anticipating how crappy things are going to be without her (fun, right?).
+This weekend I spent a lot of time anticipating how crappy things are going to be without her and starting getting my buttons pushed all on my own (fun, right?).

 The thing is . . .
 I have a choice.
 I can make myself miserable holding onto the past, or I can move forward into this new reality.
 This doesn’t mean I let go of those feelings, but I remind myself of how to process them.